Prof. Karan Jani

 The Jani Lab at Vanderbilt continues to push the boundaries of gravitational-wave research on three major frontiers: LIGO detectors in the US and India, NASA/ESA space mission LISA, and a next-generation lunar experiment LILA, for which Karan serves as the principal investigator.
 The core mission of the Jani Lab is to study an elusive class of black holes, long thought to not exist in the universe, until Karan, representing a global team, announced their discovery in 2020.

-Being the first in the family to get a college degree in STEM, Karan is intimately aware that diversity of perspective and experience is vital for the growth of science.
-He is dedicated to ensuring his research increases representation in astrophysics and opens new opportunities to engage with government and industries.
-Karan is proud to serve as a faculty member for the Fisk-Vanderbilt Bridge Program, the United States’ pioneering and most successful bridge program in astronomy.
-His Vanderbilt course on Black Holes has opened astronomy to undergraduate students of all disciplines, from law to music to engineering.
-His outreach talks have brought him everywhere from global industry summits to the TED stage with Shah Rukh Khan to inspiring students in government schools in India.
+Being the first in the family to get a college degree in STEM, Karan is dedicated to ensuring his research increases representation in astrophysics and opens new opportunities to engage with industries.
+Karan serves as a faculty member for the Fisk-Vanderbilt Bridge Program, the United States’ pioneering and most successful bridge program in astronomy.
+His Vanderbilt course on Black Holes has opened astronomy to undergraduate students of all majors.
+His outreach talks have brought him everywhere from global industry summits to the TED stage with Shah Rukh Khan.
 While he was a Sam Nunn Security Fellow funded by the MacArthur Foundation at Georgia Tech’s Center for International Strategy, Technology, and Policy, Karan expanded his research into the role of big data and space science for intelligence communities.

 When not seeking a greater understanding of the universe, Karan enjoys golfing, watching Test Cricket, and listening to Hindustani Classical Music.